Branding public policy, anti-smoking ads

 The policy goals are executed in advertisements that document the horrific and disfiguring effects of the cancers that smoking causes.
 We think these are emotional images.
 However, there is a difference between freakish and ghoulish images and the emotional reasons teens turn to smoking.

-These images actually reinforce some of the beliefs held by this impressionable group of young people.
+These anti-smoking ads actually reinforce some of the beliefs held by this impressionable group of young people.
 When they self-define themselves, they talk about living dangerously.
 They see recklessness as an aspirational individual value.
 They like to pretend to live in the moment, embrace danger and seriously consider themselves a little bit self-destructive.
 Showing ghoulish images only reinforces that rebel label.

 Youth has always struggled with insecurity and difficulty in finding a meaningful place in society.
 These are, in fact, the highest emotional intensities and are the keys to changing behavior.